liuser23/visualizer/README.md

-## Algorithm Visualizer
+# Algorithm Visualizer

 Project aimed at visualizing some different sorting/pathfinding algorithms.
 Made with React and TailwindCSS.
+Currently the sorting portion is completed and the pathfinding algorithms are in progress.
+[Live demo](https://liuser23.github.io/visualizer/).